owenowenisme/calico-dscp-controller/README.md

 ![SysSwitch Queue Mapping](https://github.com/user-attachments/assets/03b241eb-bf47-459f-9370-8fc2b3acf144)

-## Result
+## Results

-We tested the controller with a popular distributed machine learning framework, Ray to train a MNIST model.
+We evaluated the controller's performance using Ray, a popular distributed machine learning framework, to train an MNIST model.

+Our test setup consisted of a Ray cluster deployed via [Kuberay](https://github.com/ray-project/kuberay), comprising one head node and three worker nodes, with each worker node allocated 5 CPUs.

-To simulate the network congestion, we used iperf3 to generate traffic to the Ray cluster sending 1Gb of data per second from the client to the server in the cluster.
+To simulate network congestion conditions, we used iperf3 to generate sustained traffic of 1 Gbps from a client to the server.
+Additionally, we modified the [example script](https://github.com/owenowenisme/calico-dscp-controller/blob/main/ray/ray_train_pytorch_mnist.py) from Ray's documentation by increasing the number of workers, which intensified inter-node network communication during training.

 ![dscp_training_performance_comparison](https://github.com/user-attachments/assets/69113682-a906-4c4a-b35c-e57f7808bebb)

-With DSCP marking enabled, the training speed improved by approximately 9.1x compared to without DSCP marking, achieving performance nearly equivalent to an uncongested network environment.

-With our controller, we can prioritize the traffic of the application, and the application can achieve better performance.
+The complete results and analysis are available [here](https://github.com/owenowenisme/calico-dscp-controller/tree/main/ray/result).

+These results demonstrate that our DSCP controller can effectively mitigate the impact of network congestion on distributed machine learning workloads by intelligently prioritizing critical application traffic.